-15 disrepair complaints have been resolved this quarter and 5 occurrences of gypsies and travellers were reported with action taken.
+During the second quarter of 2020/21, 10 disrepair complaints have been resolved, and 10 occurrences of gypsies and travellers have been reported and actioned.

-This compares to 22 disrepair cases and 10 reports of travellers in the same period of 2019/20.
+In the quarter 2 of 2019/20, nine disrepair complaints were resolved, and four reports of gypsies and travellers were actioned.
 Where possible, disrepair issues are being sorted remotely with the use of photos, videos and the option of video calling.